Say Goodbye to Churn, Hello to Renewals

 But, as you know, it’s nothing like that.

-No matter how hard the dream, 4-hour, membership-site work week is sold.
+No matter how hard the dream, four-hour, membership-site work week is sold.

 The best sites, the ones you look up to, weren’t built overnight.